Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 Provides information about the MAP's Application.

 > [!IMPORTANT]
-> The format and schema of the Application Manifest has not defined as part of this document.
+> The format and schema of the Application Manifest has not been defined as part of this document.
 > These items are suggested, but not part of any specification yet.

 - Application Manifest MUST define the command used to run the Application (`/etc/monai/app.json#command`).